LXD GUI,

 Learning playground

-Every design adventure starts with a messy Miro playground full of sticky notes, graphs, quick sketches, screenshots and ideas to be developed.
-Zoom to see details.
+Every design adventure starts with a messy Miro playground — sticky notes, quick sketches, screenshots, half-formed ideas.
+This one was no different.

 mapping & flows